EDCD/EDMarketConnector/README.md

 This problem is tracked as [Issue #165](https://github.com/Marginal/EDMarketConnector/issues/165).

+### Credentials settings are greyed out
+You can't edit your Username/Password or EDSM Commander Name/API Key while Elite: Dangerous is at the Main Menu.
+You will be able to edit these values once you've entered the game.

 ### Error: Can't connect to EDDN
 EDMC needs to talk to eddn-gateway.elite-markets.net on port 8080.
 If you consistently receive this error check that your router or VPN configuration allows port 8080 / tcp outbound.